- What Is Breast Lift Surgery?

 Where Will My Breast Lift Procedure Be Performed?

-Your breast lift surgery (mastopexy) will be performed by Dr. Zemmel at either Bon Secours St. Francis Hospital in Midlothian, Virginia, or in Bon Secours St. Mary’s Hospital in Richmond.
-Dr. Zemmel performs all of his surgeries in the hospital setting.
-He believes this gives his patients the highest level of patient safety and improves outcomes.
-Dr. Zemmel has the full resources of the hospital available if needed.
+Your breast lift surgery (mastopexy) will be performed by Dr. Zemmel or Dr. Reddy at either Bon Secours St. Francis Hospital in Midlothian, Virginia, or in Bon Secours St. Mary’s Hospital in Richmond.
+They perform all of their surgeries in the hospital setting.
+They believe this gives patients the highest level of patient safety and improves outcomes.
+Dr. Zemmel and Dr. Reddy have the full resources of the hospital available if needed.
 The operating rooms at both St. Francis and St. Mary’s are certified by The Joint Commission and, therefore, meet the highest level of safety standards.
 Breast lift surgery with or without an implant is typically performed on an outpatient basis.
-If your are undergoing a combination of procedures, such as a tummy tuck or liposuction with your breast lift, then Dr. Zemmel usually requires you to spend the night in the hospital.
+If your are undergoing a combination of procedures, such as a tummy tuck or liposuction with your breast lift, then our surgeons usually require you to spend the night in the hospital.

 What Type of Anesthesia Will I Have for Breast Lift Surgery?

-Dr. Zemmel performs breast lift surgery under deep sedation or general anesthesia.
+Dr. Zemmel and Dr. Reddy perform breast lift surgery under deep sedation or general anesthesia.
 The type of anesthesia used is usually determined by the anesthesia provider.
-Regardless of the type of anesthesia, Dr. Zemmel assures you that you will be completely asleep during surgery, comfortable and totally unaware of the surgery.
+Regardless of the type of anesthesia, you will be completely asleep during surgery, comfortable and totally unaware of the surgery.
 After surgery you will be transferred to the recovery room for 1 to 2 hours.
 There you will be made comfortable by the nurses and prepared for your discharge home.

 How Is the Breast Lift Procedure Performed?

-Dr. Zemmel uses four different techniques, depending on the power of the lift required.
+Dr. Zemmel and Dr. Reddy use four different techniques, depending on the power of the lift required.
 A smaller amount of excess skin and a nipple/areola placed relatively higher on the breast will require a smaller lift.
 For those women with a significant amount of excess skin and nipple areola that is placed lower on the breast, a full lift maybe be needed.
-Dr. Zemmel will determine this prior to surgery and determine what lift will give you the best overall shape and contour.
-The incision pattern dictates how much excess skin will be removed and allows Dr. Zemmel access to the deeper tissue of the breast for reshaping.
+The appropriate technique will be determined prior to surgery based on what will give you the best overall shape and contour.
+The incision pattern dictates how much excess skin will be removed and allows your surgeon access to the deeper tissue of the breast for reshaping.

 The types of lifts are as follows: